What is 1,4-Butanediol made of?

-1,4-Butanediol, colloquially known as BD or BDO, is a primary alcohol, and an organic compound, with the formula HOCH2CH2CH2CH2OH.
-It is a colorless viscous liquid.
-It is one of four stable isomers of butanediol.
+1,4-Butanediol CAS 110-63-4 known as BD or BDO, is a primary alcohol, and an organic compound, with the formula HOCH2CH2CH2CH2OH.
+It is a colorless, viscous liquid.
+It is one of four stable isomers of butanediol.1,4-Butanediol

 What is butanediol used for?

-1,4-Butanediol is used industrially to make floor strippers, paint thinner, and other solvent products.
+1,4-Butanediol used to make floor strippers, paint thinner, and other solvent products.
 It is sometimes used in supplements as a substitute for illegal substances such as gamma-butyrolactone (GBL) and gamma-hydroxybutyrate (GHB).

 What is the butanediol pathway?